bitkub/bitkub-official-api-docs/restful-api.md

 The payload is always JSON. **Always include timestamp in the payload; use `ts` as the key name for timestamp**.

 ### Signature (POST)
 Generate the signature from the JSON payload using HMAC SHA-256.
 Use the API SECRET as the secret key for generating the HMAC variant of JSON payload.
+Signature is in **hex** format.

 #### Example payload:
 ```javascript